rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day11.md

         print("👍 CRAG: Retrieval confidence acceptable - using local docs") return format_chunks(docs), "local"
 ```
-This is a single `if` statement doing genuinely important work: if the best match your own documents could offer scores below 0.5 (out of a possible 1.0), the system doesn't even try to answer from your documents — it assumes they probably don't contain what's needed and automatically switches to a live web search instead.
-This is "Corrective RAG" (often shortened to CRAG) — instead of blindly trusting whatever came back from search, the system checks first whether that search was even worth trusting.
+This is a single `if` statement doing genuinely important work: if the best match your own documents could offer scores below 0.5 (out of a possible 1.0), the system doesn't even try to answer from your documents. it assumes they probably don't contain what's needed and automatically switches to a live web search instead.
+This is "Corrective RAG" (often shortened to CRAG) , instead of blindly trusting whatever came back from search, the system checks first whether that search was even worth trusting.

 **Cell 4 — The generator, and a real, deliberate model swap**
 ```python